OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/what-is-networking.md

 `MAC` = Media Access Control

-The MAC address is twelve-characters hexadecimal number (base 16) split into two's and seperated by a colon.
+The MAC address is twelve-character hexadecimal number (base 16) split into two's and separated by a colon.
 These colons are known as separators.

-- The first 6 characters represent the company that made the network interface.
+- The first six characters represent the company that made the network interface.
-- The last 6 characters are unique numbers.
+- The last six characters are unique numbers.

 <img src="/pre-security/network-fundamentals/assets/mac-address.png" alt="MAC address example" style="width:350px">